OCLC-Developer-Network/contentdm2018-iiif/PITCHME.md

 ---

 @title[CONTENTdm and IIIF]
-## CONTENTdm brings IIIF support
-Within the past year we have been excited to bring every hosted CONTENTdm site IIIF functionality "baked in"

----

-@title[CONTENTdm and IIIF]
 ## We need Collection manifests
-But there is a gap currently that we will address with the help of Javascript, IIIF and CONTENTdm APIs
+... there is a gap currently that we will address with the help of Javascript, IIIF and CONTENTdm APIs today

 <http://iiif.io/api/presentation/2.0/#collections>